distributeaid/distributeaid.org/content/pages/needs-assessments/methodology.md

   - template: block-title
     text: Overview
   - template: block-text
-    text: |-
-      This page describes the methodology of Distribute Aid’s needs assessment process.

-      The information contained in our needs assessment reporting can be broken down into four categories:
+    text: "This page describes the methodology of Distribute Aid’s needs assessment process.\n\nThe information contained in our needs assessment reporting can be broken down into four categories:\n\n1.
+Needed Items: This data describes the types and quantities of aid items that humanitarian aid organisations need.

-      1. Needed Items: This data describes the types and quantities of aid items that humanitarian aid organisations need.
-It is based on surveying groups in Distribute Aid’s network.
+      It is based on surveying groups in Distribute Aid’s network. \n2.
+Population
-      2. Population Statistics: This includes population size and migration trends for displaced people in each region.
-This data is based on a mix of survey data from groups in Distribute Aid’s network and official statistics.
-      3. Regional Context: This qualitative information about the humanitarian situation in different regions is curated by Distribute Aid team members and includes hyperlinked citations to news stories / official figures where appropriate.
+      Statistics: This includes population size and migration trends for displaced people in each region.
+This data is based on a mix of survey data from groups in Distribute Aid’s network and official statistics.\n3.
+Regional Context: This qualitative information about the humanitarian situation in different regions is curated by Distribute Aid team members and includes hyperlinked citations to news stories / official figures where appropriate.\n4.
+Unmet Human Needs:
-      4. Unmet Human Needs: This measures of the extent to which the basic human needs of displaced people still need to be met.
-We rely on the internationally-recognised Sphere Standards, plus some additional DA-specific methodology, to translate Needed Items data into a quantitative number of “unmet human needs.”

-      This page goes into more detail about each of these.
+      This measures of the extent to which the basic human needs of displaced people still need to be met.
+We rely on the internationally-recognised Sphere Standards, plus some additional DA-specific methodology, to translate Needed Items data into a quantitative number of “unmet human needs.”\n\nThis page goes into more detail about each of these."
 - template: section-grid
   metadata:
     margins: Default